tensorflow/io/README.md

 - None-official [LocalStack emulator](https://github.com/localstack/localstack) by LocalStack for AWS Kinesis.

 ## Contributing
-TF-IO is a community led open source project.
+Tensorflow I/O is a community led open source project.
 As such, the project depends on public contributions, bug-fixes, and documentation.
 Please see [contribution guidelines](CONTRIBUTING.md) for a guide on how to contribute.